Anton Muscatelli

-Sir Vito Antonio Muscatelli FRSA FRSE FAcSS (born 1 January 1962) is the Principal of the University of Glasgow and one of the United Kingdom's top economists.
+Sir Vito Antonio Muscatelli FRSA FRSE FAcSS (born 1 January 1962) is the President of the Royal Society of Edinburgh and former Principal of the University of Glasgow.

 Early life

 Anton Muscatelli was born on 1 January 1962 in Bari, Italy to Ambrogio and Rosellina Muscatelli.
 He lived in Mola di Bari in his early years.
 His father, who was head of a shipping company, relocated the family to Glasgow from the Netherlands.
 Anton was educated at The High School of Glasgow and the University of Glasgow, where he graduated M.A.
 (Hons) in Political Economy (1984) and took a PhD in Economics (1989).
 He was a Lecturer, Senior Lecturer and Professor at the University of Glasgow from 1984 to 1994, and Daniel Jack Professor of Political Economy from 1994 until 2007.
 He was Dean of the Faculty of Social Sciences, 2000 to 2004, and Vice-Principal (Strategy, Budgeting and Advancement) from 2004 until 2007.